Compliance and Enforcement Policy

 3. To provide consumer protection for air passengers.

-This Policy applies to all programs within the Agency having a compliance monitoring and enforcement function.
+This Policy applies to all programs within the Agency that have a compliance monitoring and enforcement function.
 The objective is to foster and ensure compliance by regulated entities with their legal obligations.

 3. Guiding Principles

-Results-Based Enforcement – In securing compliance, the Agency adopts measures that are most likely to advance the outcomes pursued by the Agency according to its mandate and to best serve the public interest, in light of the specific circumstances of each case.
+Enforcement that is results-based – In securing compliance, the Agency adopts measures that are most likely to best serve the public interest, in light of the context and the specific circumstances of each case.
 This means that enforcement decisions account for a number of factors beyond findings of non-compliance.

-Data-Driven Risk-Informed Decision MakingNote 2 – The Agency's work is informed by data.
-The allocation of limited compliance and enforcement resources is optimized by developing, using and updating risk profiles of entities and performing data analysis to identify where potential non-compliance may be present or occur in the future.
+Decision makingNote 2 that is data-driven and risk-informed– The Agency’s work is informed by data.
+The allocation of limited compliance and enforcement resources is optimized by developing, using and updating risk profiles of entities and performing data analysis to identify where potential non-compliance may be present or will occur in the future.

-Fair, Objective and Consistent Processes – Rules and processes for inspections, investigations and enforcement are clear, effectively communicated and applied in a consistent and impartial manner, noting that consistency is a feature of the manner of the compliance and enforcement process and not necessarily the result.
+Processes that are fair, objective and consistent – Rules and processes for inspections, investigations and enforcement are clear, effectively communicated and applied in a consistent and impartial manner, noting that consistency is a feature of the manner of the compliance and enforcement process and not necessarily the result.

 Transparency – Consistent with statutory provisions and best practices, the Agency undertakes to publish on its website the results of its formal enforcement actions at the time of the issuance of a Notice of Violation.